Learn the warning signs of raising narcissistic children as well as tips on how to avoid a self-centric generation.

 Another good intention gone wrong is giving kids too many choices.

-We offer choices to children to empower them in a world where they can feel small.
-But giving them too much say can give them a role they’re too immature to hold.
+We offer choices to empower them in a world where they can feel small, but giving them too much say puts them in a position they’re too young to hold.

 Some parents have even gone as far as involving their children in adult-oriented decision-making.
 Things like the type of car their family should next buy, or choosing dinner every night (“Grilled cheese sandwiches again!”).